Treasures of Scotland

 Cullen Skink

-A hearty soup made with smoked haddock, potatoes, and onions.
+A hearty traditional chowder made with smoked haddock, potatoes, and onions.

 Scotch Pie

-A double-crust meat pie filled with minced mutton or beef, popular at football matches.
+A double-crust meat pie filled with minced mutton, popular at sporting events.

 Ancestral legacy